snuffish/YDB-ToolBox/GUI/README.md

 #### Usages:

-Using a string values to create an, its key-value will be according to it`s string order.
+Using string values to create Select-options, its key-value will be according to it`s string order.
 ```Mumps
 YDB> S *VALUE=$$SELECT^%GUI("foo|bar|baz")